WireGuard VPN

 - Ensure the cron entry in

-/etc/cron.d/quickboxexists and that/srv/quickbox/db/wireguardis owned by www-data. - Toggle a peer via
+/etc/cron.d/quickboxexists and that/etc/v4-dashboard/wgexists with correct permissions for the v4-dashboard service. - Toggle a peer via

 qb manage wireguard check -cn <peer>to refreshsoftware_alt_portand dashboard state.